 - FISHING GEAR: 2 internal, mesh accessory pockets, external mesh pocket for small terminal tackle or leaders, web tab for attaching retractors for line nippers or hemostats—lower D-ring for attaching tippet holders or tools.

 It’s a respectable size, and it’s built to withstand high loads.
 It also has all of the pockets and attachments you’ll ever need for storing your flies and other gear.
-This is something we’d recommend to anyone, but it’s especially enticing if you don’t want to spend a lot of money; it comes in at a great price for everything you receive.
+This is something we’d recommend to anyone, but it’s especially enticing if you don’t want to spend a lot of money; it comes at a great price for everything you receive.

 - Have a huge carrying capacity — you can easily transport up to 6 fly boxes!